Artist 101

 Quentin has amazing recall of his very large archive and of the work of other illustrators, from 19th century satirists to the people he taught at the Royal College of Art in the 1980s.

 Working together has usually meant freewheeling conversations about all sorts of things that have somehow become ideas for projects, books and exhibitions.
-I expect work on his gallery will be the same, and that we will be finding connections between his earliest work from the 1950s and the drawings that are being made in his home studio now.

 5. His huge archive contains some of his best-loved drawings